BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 	- SSDT-HDEF.aml		- for Realtek ALC262 audio injection (Imported from bilbo's DSDT patch)
 	- SSDT-IMEI.aml		- for IMEI (imported from bilbo's DSDT patch)
 	- SDDT-OTHERS.aml	- Misc items placed in here: "SMBus" fix via OC Guide.
-	- SSDT-UIAC-ALL.aml	- USB2 port mapping (from bilbo's guide)
+	- SSDT-UIAC-ALL.aml	- USB2 port mapping for HP ZX20's (from bilbo's guide)

 	- SSDT-CPUPM.aml	- Custom CPU SSDT for proper CPU power management.
-Replace it with one that matches your CPU model (I have included a few modelss below).
+Currently not enabled.
+Replace this file with one that matches your CPU model (I have included a few modelss below).
 Then, enable this SSDT via config.plist (ACPI->Add, find "SDDT-CPUPM.aml" entry, change "Enabled" key to "True".
 Save & Reboot).

-Without this, yout CPU will not have full CPU Power manegement.
-(Read more below)
+	The following are a few CPU SSDTs I created for my systems.
+If your CPU is not listed here, you need to create one using ssdtPRGen. bilbo's [guide](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/) has good coverage on this topic, including special instructions for E5-26X3, 26X7 variants CPUs.
+	- SSDT-2670.aml		- E5-2670 CPU, Single or Dual
+	- SSDT-2650V2.aml	- E5-2650v2 CPU, ...
+	- SSDT-2680V2.aml	- E5-2680v2 CPU, ...
+	- SSDT-1620v2.aml	- E5-1620v2 CPU

 - **Kexts folder:**
 	- Lilu.kext